Lorentz violation and Condensed Matter Physics: Abstract

 \section{Abstract}

 We present heuristic arguments that hint to a possible connection of Lorentz violation with observed phenomenon in condensed matter physics.
-Various references from condensed matter literature are cited where operators in the Standard Model Extension (SME) appear to be enhanced.
-Based on this we propose that, in the non-relativistic limit, Lorentz violation in the context of the SME exhibits itself in various condensed matter systems.
+Various references from condensed matter literature are cited where operators in the Standard Model Extension appear to be enhanced.
+Furthermore, we consider the L{\'e}vy-Leblond equation, which is the analogue of Dirac equation in non-relativistic quantum mechanics.
+We show that we can obtain the L{\'e}vy-Leblond equation by adding enhanced Lorentz violating operators to the Dirac equation.
+Based on these observations, we propose that Lorentz violation exhibits itself in non-relativistic quantum mechanics.